Kensington Palace has stood by the British Royal family since the 17th century.

 Kensington Palace versus Buckingham Palace

-Kensington Palace used to be the favourite Palace of the British Kings and Queens until 1760.
+Kensington Palace used to be the favorite Palace of the British Kings and Queens until 1760.

-The British royals started preferring the Buckingham Palace from the mid-18th century,
+The British royals started preferring Buckingham Palace from the mid-18th century.

 Only two Miles (3.2 Kms) separate the two Palaces.